androidwiltron/craiggoddenpayne.github.io/_posts/2019-02-03-devops-and-the-devolution-from-developer-to-engineer.md

 ### Sharing knowledge, and source code

-There are caveats to this, of course you would only ever want to share code, where its safe to do so, for example Team 1 might have a memeber who has just deployed a new application that has created a pattern that Team 2 would benefit from using.
-The benefit of sharing this process is massively helpful.
+There are caveats to this, of course you would only ever want to share code, where its safe to do so, for example Team 1 might have a member who has just deployed a new application that has created a pattern that Team 2 would benefit from using.
+The benefit of sharing this code and process is massively helpful.
 It's never a good idea for one person to dictate all the decisions, processes will never evolve.
 Brown bags and information sharing sessions really help with this too!

 # Reliability